DerpfestPlus/.github/profile/README.md

 > We are an AOSP based custom ROM, twisted with the latest features from all over the Android development community.
 Quality and stability is our first priority as we are dedicated to bringing you the best Android has to offer, ~~strongly inspired by [AOSiP](https://github.com/AOSiP)~~

-Android 13 is currently in progress of being rebased for QPR2 release from Google.
+We currently support Android 13, with the latest security patches from Google.
+Status: March 2023

-We currently support Android 12, with the backported latest security patches from Google.
+Besides we kinda lowkey support Android 12 as well, with the backported latest security patches from Google.
 Status: February 2023

 ### Maybe what you need